Skip to main content

 • Outcome-based programs require an individual to attain or maintain a specific health outcome in order to receive a reward.
 Examples include programs that reward employees for achieving a certain cholesterol level or blood pressure.

-Health-contingent programs are subject to additional requirements under HIPAA, including the need to be reasonably designed, to offer a for individuals for whom it is medically inadvisable to satisfy the primary standard, and to limit the size of the incentive.
+Health-contingent programs are subject to additional requirements under HIPAA, including the need to be reasonably designed, to offer a reasonable alternative standard for individuals for whom it is medically inadvisable to satisfy the primary standard, and to limit the size of the incentive.
 These additional requirements are in place to ensure that these programs do not discriminate against individuals based on their health status.

 The following table provides a comparison of the key legal requirements for participatory and health-contingent wellness programs: